Skip to main content

 • configure static routes for subnets.

-• Cloud firewalls — assigned to a cloud router port, they filter traffic for private subnets and public IP addresses;
+• cloud firewalls — assigned to a cloud router port, they allow filtering traffic for private subnets and public IP addresses;

-• Security groups — assigned to a cloud server port, they filter all traffic for that port;
+• security groups — assigned to a cloud server port, they allow filtering all port traffic;

-• Allowed IP/MAC addresses — configured on a cloud server port, they allow outbound traffic from the port only for specific pairs of IP/MAC addresses.
+• allowed IP/MAC addresses — configured on a cloud server port, except for ports with a direct public IP address, they allow outgoing port traffic only from specific IP/MAC address pairs.

 To use security groups and allowed IP/MAC addresses, traffic filtering (port security) must be enabled in the network.